systechafrica/systechafrica.github.io/investments/equity.md

 <img  alt="companies details box" width="70%" height="auto"  class="center"  src="..//media8/image23.jpg">

-## Equities Acquisition
+## Equities Valuation

 Click the **Acquisition** menu and from the drop-down list, select the valuation method to use for a selected company from the grid table.
 Proceed to carry out the valuation process as shown next.

-### Equities Valuations
+### Valuations Process

 Click the **Valuation** menu and from the drop-down list select the valuation method to use for a selected company from the grid table.
 Proceed to carry out the valuation process as shown below:

 <img  alt="equity valuation" width="80%" height="auto"  class="center"  src="..//media8/image24.jpg">

-Clicking the **Single Valuation** link, after selecting a company from the grid table as shown previously, will open an equity price details dialog box where the company's equities can be valued by providing details such as the latest price as shown below:
+Clicking the **Single Valuation** link, after selecting a company from the grid table as shown previously, will open an **Equity Price** details dialog box where the company's equities can be valued by providing details such as the latest price as shown below:

 <img  alt="single valuation" width="60%" height="auto"  class="center"  src="..//media8/image25.jpg">